Skip to content

 Share:

-Joseph Amsili holds up two jars he’s loaded with earth: one with dirt from a standard field, and one with soil from a field that had been planted with cover crops rather than tilled.
+Joseph Amsili holds up two jars he’s loaded with earth: one with dirt from a degraded field, and one with soil from a field left untilled under grass.
 He pours water over both.
 The first jar clouds over and browns, the dirt dissolving into the liquid.
 In the second, the water drips through the black soil, which holds as one big clump, before coming out clear at the bottom of the jar.

-Ag researchers have showed this trick over and over, but to a first-timer, it’s black magic.
+Ag educators have showed this trick over and over, but to a first-timer, it’s black magic.

 Joseph Amsili simulates how rainfall affects sod pulled from under grass (left) versus from a traditional field (right).
 (Image: Jeff Mertz)

-“You can read a bunch of books, but until you see it, it’s hard to understand,” says Amsili, program director for New York State’s Soil Health Initiative, speaking at a recent field day demonstration of cover crops at Kelder’s Farm in Kerhonkson.
-The ground samples in the jars are like twins separated at birth, he explains.
-One was collected from a traditional field, the other pulled just a few feet away from sod under grass next to that field.
-The organic matter in the sod creates “crumb” that stabilize the soil when it gets wet, he says — preventing erosion during rainfall, for instance.
+“You can read a bunch of books, but until you see it, it’s hard to understand,” says Amsili, program director for New York State’s Soil Health Program, speaking at a recent field day demonstration of cover crops at Kelder’s Farm in Kerhonkson.
+The soil samples in the jars are like twins separated at birth, he explains.
+One was collected from a degraded field, the other pulled just a few feet away from under grass next to that field.
+The higher organic matter and lack of tillage creates “crumbs” that stabilize the soil when it gets wet, he says — preventing erosion during rainfall, for instance.

 In recent years, cover crops have gotten fresh attention as a regenerative farming practice, with a long list of benefits.
 They include not only reducing erosion, but also improving water infiltration, building organic matter in soil, and fixing (or adding) nitrogen.
 All that leads to healthier soil, reduced costs on things like herbicides, better water quality, and higher biodiversity for pollinators and wildlife.